HSC workshop – Extension 2 English: Refining, Reflecting, and Submitting

 With five months left before Major Works are due for submission, now is the perfect time to review progress, edit for excellence, and draft reflections.

 Siboney has been working with Extension 2 English students for several years.
-A qualified English teacher, she also has a Master of Philosophy (Creative Writing) from the University of Queensland, and has worked a writer, editor and manuscript assessor for over a decade.
+A qualified English teacher, she has a Master of Philosophy (Creative Writing) from the University of Queensland, and will commence her PhD in Creative Writing through Curtin University in 2019.
+Siboney has worked as a writer, editor and manuscript assessor for over fifteen years.